nuxt/content/docs/content/en/themes-docs.md

 ---
 title: Docs
-description: 'Use a theme and accelerate your development with Nuxt and @nuxt/content.'
+description: 'Create your documentation with @nuxt/content docs theme in minutes.'
 category: Themes
 position: 8
-version: 1.6
+version: 1
 ---

 <alert type="info">

 Discover the first `@nuxt/content` theme.
-Create a beautiful documentation like this website in seconds.
+Create a beautiful documentation like this website in minutes.

 </alert>